mpetuska/kmdc/README.md

 KMDC wraps each MDC module 1:1 and as such allows you to pick and choose which exact components you'd like to use.
 This is recommended approach as it helps in reducing bundle size.
-However, for the lazy ones out there, a "shortcut" module is also available, which bring in all KMDC mopdules as transitive dependencies under a single dependency.
+However, for the lazy ones out there, a "shortcut" module is also available, which brings in all KMDC modules as transitive dependencies under a single dependency.

 Either approach can be installed by declaring relevant dependencies in your `jsMain` sourceSet.